Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Introduction

-In this work, we address these challenges by proposing a novel adaptive indirect estimator which optimally post-processes DP summary statistics to produce a consistent estimate that achieves the minimum asymptotic variance among all ``well-behaved'' consistent estimators (defined in Definition \ref{def:wellbehaved}).
+In this work, we address these challenges by proposing a novel adaptive indirect estimator which optimally post-processes DP summary statistics to produce a consistent estimate that achieves the minimum asymptotic variance among all ``well-behaved'' consistent estimators (defined in Definition \ref{def:wellbehaved}), which are a function of the released summary statistics.
 Our estimator is based on the method of indirect inference \citep{gourieroux1993indirect}, essentially reversing the generative process of the DP mechanism and estimating the parameter that would have most likely produced the observed privatized output.
 Based on our estimator, we develop a debiased parametric bootstrap framework to perform valid frequentist inference.
 We demonstrate that our approach produces well-calibrated CIs and valid HTs in several finite-sample simulation settings.